joseph-giron/DriverFuzzing/README.md

-A collection of Windows C files I use to fuzz drivers.
+A collection of Windows C files I use to fuzz drivers from userland.
 Includes IOCTL finder, enumeration of device names, and their native paths, as well as the skeleton code to fuzz your own drivers.
 Utilizes Visual Studio 2022's experimental libfuzzer.

 EnumDevices - use this tool to automatically enumerate all device drivers and servics, giving them the proper path names for use with our other projects.
 \\.\exampledriver